talpor/talpor-dev-handbook/docs/development/tech/index.md

 Code reviews are what happens when another person looks at code you want to commit or have already commited.
-The main reason to have code reviews is aid **code maintainability and catch problems early**.
+The main reason to have code reviews is to aid **code maintainability and catch problems early**.
 In small teams, it ensures that at least two pair of eyes are familiar with every bit of the codebase.

-At the moment, code reviews happen on a request basis.
-We follow a *pre-commit*, or *pre-push* philosophy.
-When you want a code review, you can either request it to one of your team members, or request it to another coworker.
-Once your code is approved by your reviewers, you can proceed to merge your code with `master`.
+At talPor, we are currently following a post-commit methodology for code reviews.
+For active projects, we perform **mandatory** code audits of every commit.
+It is expected for each member of the team to be familiar with the code that is being committed by other team members, and to participate on regular reviews of the codebase when deemed necessary.
+To promote code quality, an external reviewer, not actively working on the project, is assigned to regularly review new commits of the project.

+We use [Phabricator](http://phabricator.org) for code reviews.
+In Phabricator, post-reviewing a codebase is called auditing.
+When new commits are pushed to a project repository, Phabricator automatically assigns its external auditors and begins a code reviewing stage.

+Both the author of the commit and auditors can:

+- Post general comments on commits, or inline code comments, to discuss the potential problems that the commit might or might not have.

+Additionally, auditors must take a decision regarding the commit:

+- If the auditor has no issues or concerns with the commit, the commit can be accepted and no further discussion needs to happen.

+- The auditor can raise a concern with the commit, in which case the author is notified.
+Ideally, after a concern is raised with a commit, the author of the commit should make the changes needed to get the commit to an acceptable state.

 Always keep in mind:

+- Code reviews are a learning activity for all parties involved.
+Remember the guiding principles in this process, and try to learn as much as possible when giving and receiving reviews.

 - It's easier (and faster) to request a code review on small changes (less than 100 lines) than on a huge feature (over 1000 lines). **Push early, and push often**.
 If you anticipate a big feature which you want to have code reviewed, start requesting code reviews as soon as possible and work on them incrementally.
+This same advice applies to feature branches.

 - **Pre-review your code.** Everybody's time is valuable.
 Don't request code reviews on code that doesn't follow code conventions,